adywizard/FlutterIO/README.md

 The Flutter app is a MQTT Client that allows you set either secure or non secure communication with the broker, at the moment websocket is not implemented.

-You can find on link below how to set up certificatesa for secure communication with the broker hosted on AWS:
+You can find on link below how to set up certificatesa for secure communication with the broker hosted on AWS in Tia Portal:

 https://www.youtube.com/watch?v=yOqHG6bxKAY